The Equality Act: What Transgender People Need to Know

 A “public accommodation” is any space that is open to the public or serves the public.
 This includes places like restaurants, theaters, hotels, and stadiums.
 The Equality Act would expand this definition to cover other places like transportation services, retail stores, shopping malls, and online services.

 Federal law currently prohibits discrimination public spaces on the basis of race, color, religion, or national origin.
-The Equality Act adds protections against discrimination on the basis of sex, sexual orientation, and gender identity.
+The Equality Act adds protections against discrimination on the basis of sex, gender identity, and sexual orientation.

 Does the Equality Act include public restrooms, locker rooms, and changing rooms?